Devsbench/scientific-robin-e5a44/content/pages/index.md

   - section_id: lorem-ipsum
     title: One stop shop for your blockchain project
     content: >
       You know your domain.
 We know how blockchain works.
+We area a team consist
-We provide a full stack team: PM + DEV + QA + DevOps.
+      of: PM + DEV + QA + DevOps.
     image_alt: lorem-ipsum
     actions:
       - label: Contact us